 While curating the copy, make sure that the design is kept minimal and visually appealing too.
 Additionally, you also need to identify and establish the balance between what your recipient wants and what you, as a brand, wish to communicate with them in terms of your product’s features and functions.

 #2 Your subscribers must be able to read your email irrespective of the email client or electronic device they are using.
-Therefore, always ensure that your triggered emails adhere to the standard email accessibility best practices.
+Therefore, always ensure that your triggered emails adhere to the standard email accessibility best practices and include guidance on how to unspam an email to improve deliverability and visibility.

 Keeping your email templates mobile-friendly is equally vital towards sealing the success of your triggered email campaigns.
 This is because as many as 60% of email opens are from mobile devices.